 Check: NATURE vs. MOTIVE (or highest MOTIVE of an audience)

 Success shifts the narrative for the better, but the views of those involved still depend on the actual argument.
-If no one uses Persuade, the Guide simply role-plays the other character or group’s reaction as they would expect it to play out.
+If no one uses Parley, the Guide role-plays the reaction as they would expect it to play out.

-Edge makes it more difficult for others to undo the persuasion later.
-Note this sticky belief in the Resources section of their character sheet.
-It is now something they “own,” for better or worse.
+Edge makes it harder for others to undo the persuasion later.
+Note this sticky belief in the Resources section of their character sheet; it is now something they “own,” for better or worse.

-Players on the losing side of Persuasion can either choose to be good sports about it and go along, or outright reject the manipulation.
+Players on the losing side of Persuasion can either go along with it or outright reject the manipulation outright.
 Going along with it can easily justify an XP highlight!

 Race

-• Edge: Their lead on other racers in the same Speed group.
+- Edge: Their lead on other racers or spent on Stunts.

-• Failure: Crash damage to vehicle and occupants
+- Failure: 1d6+Speed crash damage to vehicle and occupants.

-• Swerve: juking or angling, Edge increased Difficulty of any foe’s Attack on the vehicle until your next Action.
+- Swerve: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.

-Ramming or sideswiping is an Attack.
+The Steady Stunt above allows an Initiative Round of combat within the current stretch, only for the select drivers or passengers who gained their Action.
+This special round takes place after all the Stunts above are applied.
+In case of arguments, highest lead goes first.
+Ramming or sideswiping (p.65) is an Attack.
 Current speed is king – a slower vehicle cannot normally ram a faster one.
-Altitude can matter too; a ground vehicle cannot ram an airborne vehicle, except in wild situations.
-The Guide must wield their best judgment as usual.
+Altitude can also matter; ground vehicles cannot ram an airborne vehicle, except in wild situations.
+The Guide must wield their best judgment.

 Rally